Dupixenet treatment for atopic dermatitis

 I tell all my patients with atopic dermatitis to first start with good skin care and avoidance of topical allergens in all hygiene products (fragrances, notorious contact allergen preservatives, even natural botanical essential oils etc).

-My goal is to offer a range of hypoallergenic products, because I see so many patients with eczema - mild to severe.
+My goal is to offer a range of hypoallergenic products, such as my Natural Face and Body Lotion, because I see so many patients with eczema - mild to severe.
 I know what they go through, and the little triggers that prompt into big suffering.
 Click here to see hypoallergenic products for a range of needs.

 Milder atopics tolerate many of these products, but some of these products are not appropriate for severe types.
 Hydrate your skin constantly because good skin barrier integrity helps to prevent some of the atopic cascade that leads to eczema.
 Ask your pediatrician and/or dermatologist for help early and often to keep eczema from spiraling out of control.
 If and when it does, ask about these new treatment options.